MicrosoftDocs/microsoft-365-community/Community/team-site-or-communication-site.md

 **Collaborating with people outside the organization?
 Create a team site for each customer or partner.**

 Keeping in mind that many governance and security boundaries are scoped to the _site collection_, **create a new team site for each of your different customers or partners** if you have an extranet environment.
-This will ensure that Customer or Partner A doesn&#39;t accidentally &quot;see&quot; any content or information from Customer or Partner B. By default, team sites are enabled with **external sharing turned on**.
+This will ensure that Customer or Partner A doesn't accidentally &quot;see&quot; any content or information from Customer or Partner B. By default, team sites are enabled with **external sharing turned on**.
 This can be changed by the SharePoint administrator in the Admin Center.

 **Each member has the same permissions.**